Best fitness watch of 2025

 Reasons to avoid

-Despite that, we're squeezing in a second Garmin watch on our best fitness watch list, simply because no other pick on this list gives runners, cyclists, or swimmers the detailed coaching and post-workout body analysis that the Forerunner 265 offers.
-And compared to the other great Garmin Forerunner models available, it's the rare model with an AMOLED that's actually readable for notifications, instead of the low-res, non-touch MIP displays most Garmin watches use.
+Despite that, we're cramming in a second Garmin watch on our best fitness watch list simply because no other pick on this list gives runners, cyclists, or swimmers the precise coaching and post-workout body examination that the Forerunner 265 offers.
+Compared to the other great Garmin Forerunner models available, it's the infrequent model with an AMOLED that's readable for notifications instead of the low-res, non-touch MIP displays most Garmin watches use.

 Our Garmin Forerunner 265 review goes in-depth on the laundry list of features you get to help you before, during, and after a run.
-Where most lifestyle watches tell you to hit your daily targets without any context, the Forerunner 265 tracks your current fatigue and training load during the last week to tell you your current training readiness and adjust your automated daily suggested workout — or tell you not to work out at all — based on that capacity.
-After your run ends, you'll see how your aerobic and anaerobic fitness has improved, with a recommendation of how long to wait before your next run.
+Where most lifestyle watches tell you to hit your daily targets without context, the Forerunner 265 can track your tired and training load during the last week to show you your present training readiness.
+Based on that capacity, it'll also adjust your automated daily proposed workout — or tell you not to work out at all.
+After your run ends, you'll see how your aerobic and anaerobic fitness has improved, with a suggestion of how long to wait before your next run.

 If that sounds like a lot, believe it or not, I'm just scratching the surface!
-Unless you want to upgrade to the Forerunner 965 for full-color maps and real-time stamina tracking, the Forerunner 265 gives you the best fitness watch experience on the market today.
-It's much more specialized than the Venu 3, in exchange for losing the mic and speaker.
+Unless you want to upgrade to the Forerunner 965 for full-color maps and real-time stamina tracking.
+The Forerunner 265 offers the best fitness watch experience possible.
+While it lacks the speaker and mic of the Venu 3, it has a more tailored feature set.

-You can also try the much cheaper Forerunner 165, which has the same GPS/HR accuracy as the 265 for $200 less, but lacks some key data points like training load and status that we love.
+There is also the more affordable Forerunner 165, which has the same GPS/HR accuracy as the 265, for $200 less.
+However, it omits some key data points we love, like training load and status.

 Best for beginners